In Our Cynical Age, No One Fails Anymore -- Everybody 'Pivots'

 if you learn from your failures, you will be much better off in the long term.

 The world has not changed just the words used.
-(Score:2)
+(Score:3)

 Look, it is not true that no one fails.
 Tons of people fail.
 ISIS has failed.
 Radio Shack has failed.
 Sears has failed.